onepub-dev/dcli/README.md

 https://dart.dev/tools/pub/pubspec

-DShell aims to make creating a script as simple as possible and with that in mind we provide a number of ways of creating and managing your pubspec.yaml.
+DCli aims to make creating a script as simple as possible and with that in mind we provide a number of ways of creating and managing your pubspec.yaml.

-By default you do NOT need a pubspec.yaml when using DShell.
+By default you do NOT need a pubspec.yaml when using DCli.

-NOTE: if you change the structure of your DShell script you need to run a `dshell clean`.
-Simple edits to you DShell script do NOT require a `clean` to be run.
+NOTE: if you change the structure of your DCli script you need to run a `dcli clean`.
+Simple edits to you DCli script do NOT require a `clean` to be run.

 ## Supported pubspec locations
-DShell allows you to place your pubspec in the following locations:
+DCli allows you to place your pubspec in the following locations:
 * No pubspec - we create a virtual pubsec for you.
 * @pubspec annotation - the pubspec lives in your script in the form of an annotation.
 * Local pubspec - you place a pubspec.yaml file in the same directory as your script.